UKHomeOffice/hof-genesys-chat-component/README.md

 ### 5.6 useSendMessage — Structured Message Handling

 When the user sends a message, if `lastQuickReplyMessageIndex` is not `-1` (i.e. there is a visible quick-reply message), the hook calls `hideQuickReplyMessageAtIndex` to hide that message's buttons.
 This prevents stale quick-reply options from remaining visible after the user has acted.

+If a service enables `disableTextMessageSendingOnQuickReply`, the message text box and Send button are also disabled while visible quick-reply messages remain on screen.

 ### 5.7 useScrollTopHistoryFetch